woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 the separate “you” and “me.”

-In fact, a logician would note that these concepts have contained a number of contradictions.
+In fact, a logician would note that these concepts have contained a number of <u>contradictions</u>.
 It doesn’t matter.
 There will be more; it has to be that way.
 Besides, they’re fun.

-52

-THE MIND

 All these words — past and future and this sentence too — are just devices to create a situation where something